 - Group 6 (The Arts): 4.58

-Regardless of what subject combination you choose, IB can be extremely difficult if you do not get the right resources at the right time!
+Regardless of your chosen subject combination, IB can be complicated if you do not get the right resources at the right time!
 We want Nail IB to be your virtual companion to hustle through IB.
-We have a lot of helpful blogs which will help you navigate your way through IB.
-Apart from our blogs, we offer "Take A Test" module, which allows IB students to evaluate their level in the IB Program.
+We have many helpful blogs that will help you navigate your way through IB.
+Apart from our blogs, we offer a "Take A Test" module, which allows IB students to evaluate their level in the IB Program.
 Make sure to try a test and see your strengths and weaknesses.
-And finally, to make sure that you have all the resources that you might need to nail IB, we have curated exclusive student bundles for your convenience.
+And finally, to ensure you have all the resources you might need to nail IB, we have curated exclusive student bundles for your convenience.